Post Study Work Visa UK 2025

 Essential things you must know about the duration:

 The visa is non-extendable.
 Once the validity period ends, you must leave the UK or apply for a different visa category.
-It’s possible to apply for the Graduate Route Visa up to 3 months before your Student visa expires.
+Applying for the Graduate Route Visa up to 3 months before your Student visa expires is possible.
 You’ll be allowed to stay in the UK while your application is being processed, but you cannot start working until it is approved.

 Conditions and Limitations of the Post Study Work Visa